 AI isn’t just changing how work gets done.
 It’s changing how clients expect to pay for it.
 The traditional time-and-materials (T&M) pricing model, long the default in professional services, is increasingly misaligned with the efficiency and flexibility AI enables.

 Professional services leaders agree.
 Harvard Business Review says firms must evolve their business models, and industry leaders are openly declaring the T&M model obsolete.
-And while the shift to value-based pricing has been forecasted for years, AI is turning that slow evolution into a fast-moving imperative.
+And while the shift to value-based pricing models has been forecasted for years, AI is turning that slow evolution into a fast-moving imperative.

 In our conversations with innovation leaders across B2B services, the message is clear: AI is eroding the rationale for T&M pricing.